jaredjgebel/ux-portfolio/src/_includes/case-studies/_user-flow.md

 The **decision to commit to a sales contract is a critical moment** of the growing season.
 A single trade could gain (or cost) a farm thousands of dollars in revenue.

-## The process of making market decisions is both urgent and complex
+## Making urgent and complex market decisions

-During an interview, a grain farmer told a story that illustrates the difficulties inherent in choosing to commit to a contract.
+During an interview, a grain farmer told a story that illustrates the difficulties of choosing to commit to a contract.

 While on the road for his second job, he heard on the radio that corn prices had risen - a lot.
 He wanted to sell his crop ahead of time on a **forward contract** to lock in a price.

 Market opportunities vanish quickly.
-But to make a final decision, he needed to review the farm's financial metrics for the season.
+But to make a final decision, he **needed to review the farm's financial metrics** for the season.

 <div class="flex flex-col-reverse items-center md:block">
 <!-- Man in Truck -->